 CTF Summit 2017—Malaysia

-Australia’s financial intelligence agency AUSTRAC is co-hosting the third Counter-Terrorism Financing (CTF) Summit with its regional partners, Bank Negara Malaysia and Pusat Pelaporan dan Analisis Transaksi Keuangan (PPATK), from 20 to 23 November 2017.
+Australia’s financial intelligence agency AUSTRAC co-hosted the third Counter-Terrorism Financing (CTF) Summit with its regional partners, Bank Negara Malaysia and Pusat Pelaporan dan Analisis Transaksi Keuangan (PPATK), from 20 to 23 November 2017.

-This year’s CTF Summit builds upon the successes of the previous summits by focusing on developing private-public initiatives in response to the region’s current terrorism financing issues and risks.
+The 2017 CTF Summit built upon the successes of the previous summits by focusing on developing private-public initiatives in response to the region’s current terrorism financing issues and risks.

-The CTF Summit 2017 will bring together financial intelligence experts and senior representatives from policy, regulatory, law enforcement and national security agencies.
-Industry participants will include the financial services private sector, fintech and regtech professionals and academics.
-Summit delegates from government and industry will attend the first-ever 'Codeathon'.
+The CTF Summit 2017 brought together financial intelligence experts and senior representatives from policy, regulatory, law enforcement and national security agencies.
+Industry participants included the financial services private sector, fintech and regtech professionals and academics.
+Summit delegates from government and industry attended the first-ever 'Codeathon'.

 Kuala Lumpur Communique